第3話 First travelling (2)

 Saman replied loudly.
 Jahir nodded and fought off the attacks of the bandits who tried to enter the inn.
 Several men also entered, and a fierce swordfight ensued.
 Saman and Sabadda drew their swords and gasped.

 Suddenly, several men entered through the window.
 After slashing several people, the men snatched whatever luggage they could find.
-Abu and Amir desperately fought back their attacks.
+Abu and Amir desperately fought back against their attackers.
 But the big men were stronger than them.
 When the opponent's kick hit Amir in the stomach, he collapsed.
 Then, Sabadda desperately resisted, protecting Amir.

 It was at that time.